SharedStake/SIPs/SIPS/sip-3.md

 ## Financial Optimization of User Profits
 - With the proposed concepts like Natural Exit Pool, Proof-of-Participation, off-chain yield bearing, Provable profit sharing...
 SharedStake optimizes the Eth2 staking profits by creating a secure off-chain yield distribution mechanism.
 - On top of the Ethereum-2 Staking profits, vEth2 and its usage on other Decentralized Finance Applications are incentivized further with SGT, which is used as a Token for Proof of Participation in the SharedStake Protocol.
 - Proof of participation will eliminate a small group of people from taking stakers' profits.
 Currently, it is 0, which means you don't need to own any SGT to prove you are indeed aiming to stake your Ether with SharedStake.
-This value can change in the future, at which point enough SGT is allocated to vEth2 holders through [community allocations](https://docs.sharedstake.org/sgt/distribution-and-emission).
+This value can change in the future, at which point enough SGT will be allocated to vEth2 holders through [community allocations](https://docs.sharedstake.org/sgt/distribution-and-emission).
 - A portion of Admin fee will be used for buyback of SGT to be put in the treasury, which already contains the [24% of the total supply](https://docs.sharedstake.org/sgt/tokenomics).

 ## Increased User Experience
 - Ethereum2 profits will be distributed when Eth2 is launched, but it can be tracked and analyzed with the dashboard.
-Dashboard allows users to see their Eth2 staking profits with important parameters.
+Dashboard allows users to see their Eth2 staking profits in real-time with important parameters.
 Users can also keep track of the overall statistics of the Protocol.

 ## Decreased risks
 - vEth2 doesn't include any imaginary profits.
-- It's value pegged to Ether with a natural exit pool, which means Liquidity Providers and traders don't need to worry about fluctuations on pricing.
+- It's value pegged to Ether with a natural exit pool, which means Liquidity Providers and traders don't need to worry about fluctuations on pricing a lot.

 ## Sustainability
 - SharedStake founders planned to decentralize all staking process with the Eth2 deployment.
 After that, vEth2 will become an on-chain yield bearing wrapped Ether with on-chain calculations.